ethersync/ethersync/book/src/use-cases/pair-programming.md

 ethersync demon --peer <multiaddr> --secret <secret>
 ```

 This should show you a message like "Connected to peer ...".
-The hosing daemon should show a message like "Peer connected".
+The hosting daemon should show a message like "Peer connected".

+If you prefer, it's also possible to use the [configuration file](../features/configuration.md) to provide multiaddress and secret.

 ### Collaborate!